meyerauslander/My-Zmanim-Wordpress-Widget/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

-# Credits
+# Credit
 * The text input and output functionality of the widget was implemented based on a plugin named "Example Widget Plugin" written by Jon Penland (See https://github.com/jpen365/example-widget-plugin/releases/tag/1.0 for its source code or accesses it from the "sources" folder of the repository in example-widget-plugin.php.)
 * The API call to My Zmanim was based on the example I downloaded from their website: https://www.myzmanim.com/apidemo.aspx.
 Or access it from the “sources” folder of the repository in Example.php.
-* The "My Zmanim login info" screen was implemented based on a plugin written by TreeStone Media Group LLC named “WP-Mag-attributes” (See https://github.com/treestonemedia/WP-Mag-attributes/admin/ in the file named “magento-admin.php”.
+* The "Zmanim Information Manager" screen was implemented based on a plugin written by TreeStone Media Group LLC named “WP-Mag-attributes” (See https://github.com/treestonemedia/WP-Mag-attributes/admin/ in the file named “magento-admin.php”.
 Or access it from the “sources” folder of this repository.)
+* The Transient Management functionality was implemented based on a plugin named “Transient Manager” written by Pippen Williamson.
+So too the code organization for the entire "Zmanim Information Manager" screen was partially based on this plugin (See https://wordpress.org/plugins/transients-manager/ or access it from the “sources” folder of this repository.)